-Regulation (EU) ..../.. of the European Parliament and of the Council (OJ L...,../..., p..).
+Regulation (EU)/.. of the European Parliament and of the Council (OJ L...,../..., p..).
 [OJ: Please insert in the text the number of the Regulation contained in document COM(2021) 206 final, 2021/0106(COD)) and insert the number, date, title and OJ reference of that Directive in the footnote.]

-- 2. The acts that the persons, the Commission, the customs authorities, the EU Customs Authority or other authorities perform through the functionalities listed in paragraph 1 shall remain acts of those persons, of the Commission, of the customs authorities, the EU Customs Authority, or of other authorities, even if they have been automated. - 3.
+- (l) enable using of data from the EU Customs Data Hub in national systems such as synchronization of data and downloading; - (m) provide for a single access point and multilingual of technical and business assistance; - (n) allow the reuse of data to the highest extent possible; - (o) provide high availability and high performance of services. - (p) [the Data Hub will facilitate the necessary integrations with Member States' systems for identity management, authorizations, and traceability of accesses to the Data Hub.] - 2.
+The acts that the persons, the Commission, the customs authorities, the EU Customs Authority or other authorities perform through the functionalities and features listed in paragraph 1 shall remain acts of those persons, of the Commission, of the customs authorities, the EU Customs Authority, or of other authorities, even if they have been automated. - 3.
 The Commission shall develop, implement and maintain the EU Customs Data Hub, including making publicly available the technical specifications to process data within it, and shall establish a data quality framework. - 4.
-The Commission is empowered to adopt delegated acts in accordance with Article 261 to amend the functionalities referred to in paragraph 1 to take account of new tasks conferred on the authorities referred to in Article 31 of this Regulation by Union legislation or to adapt those functionalities to the evolving needs of those authorities in implementing the customs legislation or other legislation applied by customs authorities - 5.
-The Commission shall lay down, by means of implementing acts: - (a) the technical arrangements for maintaining and employing the electronic systems that the Member States and the Commission have developed pursuant to Article 16(1) of Regulation (EU) No 952/2013; - (b) a work programme for the progressive phase out of those systems.
+The Commission is empowered to adopt delegated acts in accordance with Article 261 to supplement and amend the functionalities and features referred to in paragraph 1 of this Article to take account of new tasks conferred on the authorities referred to in Article 31 of this Regulation by Union legislation or to adapt those functionalities to the evolving needs of those authorities in implementing the customs legislation or other legislation applied by customs authorities. - 5.
+The Commission shall lay down, by means of implementing acts: - (d) the technical arrangements for maintaining and employing the electronic systems that the Member States and the Commission have developed pursuant to Article 16(1) of Regulation (EU) No 952/2013;